brianrahadi/quartz/content/posts/term-review-2025fall.md

 https://treehouse.place/

-Treehouse was such a joy and the perfect club to be in. so whatttt is treehouse? it's a coworking club, you meet for 3 hours weekly to build for something that is not your school or work and demo it to your friends.
+Treehouse was such a joy and the perfect club to be in. so whatttt is treehouse? it's a coworking club, you meet for weekly to build for something that is not your school or work and demo it to your friends.

 It holds a special place as most of my university time, i see it's very hard for most to build anything.
 We just spent our time surviving the school life.
 But with treehouse, it's even easier to build stuff with and there's also the social accountability aspect too.